ekoontz/dag-unify/README.md

-Above, the `:a` value and `:b` values of `bar` should be identical because `:foo` has a shared value which `:a` and `:b` both point to. point to.
+Above, the `:a` value and `:b` values of `bar` should be identical because `:foo` has a shared value which `:a` and `:b` both point to.
 However, these two atomic values (42 and 43) are not equal to one another.
 The result is that the unification of `foo` and `bar` is `:fail`.